 |Cairns - Public Administration and Safety||2016||2011||Change|

-Overall, 51.0% of the Public Administration and Safety held educational qualifications, and 24.9% had no qualifications, compared with 52.3% and 26.6% respectively for Queensland.
+Overall, 72.6% of the workers (Public Administration and Safety) who held educational qualifications, and 24.9% had no qualifications, compared with 71.5% and 26.6% respectively for Queensland.

-The major differences between the qualifications held by the Public Administration and Safety workforce in Cairns and Queensland were:
+The major differences between the qualifications held by the workforce (Public Administration and Safety) of Cairns and Queensland were:

-- A larger percentage of local workers with Certificate III & IV Levels (21.6% compared to 19.1%)
+- A larger percentage of local workers (Public Administration and Safety) with Certificate III & IV Level (21.6% compared to 19.1%)

-- A larger percentage of local workers with Advanced Diploma or Diplomas (18.5% compared to 16.3%)
+- A larger percentage of local workers (Public Administration and Safety) with Advanced Diploma or Diploma (18.5% compared to 16.3%)

-- A smaller percentage of local workers with No qualifications (24.9% compared to 26.6%)
+- A smaller percentage of local workers (Public Administration and Safety) with No qualification (24.9% compared to 26.6%)

 The largest changes in the qualifications held by the Public Administration and Safety workforce in Cairns between 2011 and 2016 were:

-- Bachelor or Higher degrees (+201 local workers)
+- Bachelor or Higher degree (+201 local workers)

-- Advanced Diploma or Diplomas (+104 local workers)
+- Advanced Diploma or Diploma (+104 local workers)

-- Certificate III & IV Levels (+34 local workers)
+- Certificate III & IV Level (+34 local workers)